BrettHallen/Apple_Music_Library_Analyser/README.md

 I buy more music online now, mainly from Bandcamp, HD Tracks or Beatport, always in lossless or hi-res formats.
 It's nice to have the physical CD but if you can get 48kHz and/or 24-bit/DSD resolution files online then I'll get those.
 I've also ripped a bunch of my SACDs (Super Audio CD) as well.<br>

 Anyway, here is a Python script that will analyse the files in your library and output a summary.
 It can take a while to run as it checks every file: about 13min on my Intel Mac mini (3.2GHz), see example below.<br>

+It will also create two CSV-formatted files: one listing every file with its data and file path, and an error file listing those that couldn't be parsed.
+See the example below for the types of errors encountered.<br>

 ## Requirements
 - Python 3